RamblingCookieMonster/lisa-kitchen-demo/README.md

 * Running tests on a system with artifacts and configurations in place can result in misleading local test results
 * Authoring code on a platform or version of PowerShell that isn't compatible with the tools in your build pipeline (hopefully this changes quickly)

+Note: This was a quick hit to illustrate using Test-Kitchen, it's not intended to be seen as a model, and there may be bumps that I didn't account for.

 So!
 If you're not familiar with Ruby, how do you get started?

 ## Prerequisites